-Dolason Prairie Trail is a 8.7 mile lightly trafficked out and back trail located near Orick, California that offers scenic views and is rated as moderate.
+Dolason Prairie Trail is a 8.7 mile lightly trafficked out and back trail located near Orick, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Orick: Follow Highway 101 northward to Bald Hills Road.
 Turn right and travel 11.5 miles to the Donalson Prairie Trailhead.

 My absolute favorite hike in Humboldt County.
 Little bit of everything.
 Prairies, Meadows, forest, old-growth, bridges & redwood creek.
 Long hike but def worth it.
 11 miles or so round trip.
 I rarely see anyone on this trail either!
 Give it a go ;)